Scaling View Synthesis Transformers

 Abstract

-Recently, geometry-free view synthesis transformers have achieved state-of-the-art results in Novel View Synthesis (NVS), outperforming traditional approaches that rely on explicit geometry modeling.
-However, the specific factors that govern how their performance scales with compute remain poorly understood.
-In this work, we conduct a rigorous analysis of the scaling laws for view synthesis transformers and elucidate a series of design choices for training compute-optimal NVS models.
-Most significantly, we find that an encoder–decoder architecture, which was previously found to be less scalable, can in fact be compute-optimal.
-We attribute the previously inferior performance of previous encoder–decoder methods to certain architectural choices and inconsistent training compute across comparisons.
-Across several compute levels, we demonstrate that our encoder–decoder architecture, which we call the Scalable View Synthesis Model (SVSM), scales as effectively as decoder-only models, achieves a superior performance–compute Pareto frontier, and outperforms the previous state-of-the-art on real-world NVS benchmarks with substantially reduced training compute.
+Geometry-free view synthesis transformers have recently achieved state-of-the-art performance in Novel View Synthesis (NVS), outperforming traditional approaches that rely on explicit geometry modeling.
+Yet the factors governing their scaling with compute remain unclear.
+We present a systematic study of scaling laws for view synthesis transformers and derive design principles for training compute-optimal NVS models.
+Contrary to prior findings, we show that encoder–decoder architectures can be compute-optimal; we trace earlier negative results to suboptimal architectural choices and comparisons across unequal training compute budgets.
+Across several compute levels, we demonstrate that our encoder–decoder architecture, which we call the Scalable View Synthesis Model (SVSM), scales as effectively as decoder-only models, achieves a superior performance–compute Pareto frontier, and surpasses the previous state-of-the-art on real-world NVS benchmarks with substantially reduced training compute.

 Method Overview